-Figure 3 Relationship between employment and capacity in million metric tons at both national and state levels, along with their associated trends from 1998 to 2022.
-Each point represents either the annual monthly average employment (upper and bottom left) or the state employment estimate (bottom right).
-The blue line and shaded area indicate regression estimates from the X-axis for the Y-axis.
+Figure 3.
+Relationship between employment and capacity.
+For panels a) – c), each point represents annual, national estimates from 1998 to 2022, and for panel d), each point represents state estimates for 2022.
+The blue lines and shaded areas are based on simple linear regression.

 For the regression analysis based on national-level data, we specify models based on employment alternatively regressed on steel capacity, iron and steel production, and the proportion of steel production using BOF and EAF technologies.
 For the regression analysis based on state-level data, we specify models based on employment regressed on steel capacities by technology.